Syntax

 - Always uses

-- Column elements appear in order: data_type, PRIMARY KEY, IDENTITY, DEFAULT, NOT NULL, UNIQUE, REFERENCES, CHECK
+- Column elements appear in order: data_type, NOT NULL, DEFAULT, GENERATED…AS IDENTITY

 - SERIAL types are normalized to uppercase canonical forms (SMALLSERIAL, SERIAL, BIGSERIAL)